Overview

 The authentication process involves the following steps:

-Your identity provider sends your role and organisation information (but not your password) to the EOSC EU Node.
+Your identity provider sends your role and organisation information (but not your password) to the EOSC EU Node based on your explicit privacy consent given at the first login attempt. - Access Group Assignment

 Based on the attributes received, the EOSC EU Node automatically assigns you to the appropriate access group.